Hybrid systemsOff-grid systemsBatteries

 To become more independent, some homeowners pair solar panels with batteries.
 Here are some situations where adding solar storage can be especially beneficial:

-• Uninterrupted power supply.
-In some situations you really can't risk losing power supply, even when the grid generally works fine.
+Uninterrupted power supply.
+You can't risk losing power supply in some situations, even when the grid generally works fine.
 For example, a hospital can't have its medical equipment unpowered, or a factory can't risk their production lines coming to a standstill because of a small blackout.
 Energy storage helps to avoid this kind of situation.

 Batteries are better than generators all around